-Director of Education includi ith other partners ng AACE support ive view Agree action plan with partners and Health education team targeted London Communities targeted London Communities Ensure at least 10 per cent of our 1,000-plus vehicles are electric or Rakesh Patel - Chief Financial v hybrid vehicles nt into use.
-Delivery of new hybrid vehicles. plug-in hybrid electric Officer RAG Recruit 7000 London Lifesavers and deliver 8000 public access defibrillators across London.
-Antony Tiernan -Dir of Comms & & and recognition.
-Develop and agree a comms & engagement plan to raise awareness and Engagement RAG increase recruits.
+Director of Education includi ith other partners ng AACE support ive view Agree action plan with partners and Health education team targeted London Communities targeted London Communities Ensure at least 10 per cent of our 1,000-plus vehicles are electric or Rakesh Patel - Chief Financial v hybrid vehicles it into use.
+Delivery of new hybrid vehicles. plug-in hybrid electric Officer RAG Recruit 7000 London Lifesavers and deliver 8000 public access defibrillators across London. lic access of Comms & and recognition. s - raises awareness Develop and agree a comms & engagement plan to raise awareness and Engagement RAG increase recruits.
 Deliver sessions on health and prevention of harm for children and young people across the capital.
-Antony Tiernan -Dir of Comms & Engagement each s planner to measure staff member / seer activities and the covered (to monitor ss) Promotion of team commenced to raise profile & key messages.
+Antony Tiernan -Dir of Comms & Engagement each s volunte planner to measure taff member / eer activities and the covered (to monitor ss) Promotion of team commenced to raise profile & key messages.
 Recruitment of Interim Lead (Public Education Lead) commenced, but permanent delayed RAG because of outstanding restructure.

-Objective 10 Develop a ne Develop a new five-year strategy to improve services for the communities we serve Lead Executive Roger Davids Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Finance and I nvestment Committee Lead Executive's Assurance statement Assured ⊠ F Partially Assured Not Assured □ ExCo and the Board have received regular updates to the development of our new strategy and been instrumental in shaping it.
-There is a timeline and process laid out for agreement by the Board and currently there is reasonable confidence it will completed to schedule, with the relevant input from stakeholders and ownership by the organisation.
-The committee notes its responsibility for overseeing the process and at this early stage is assured that the development of the strategy is on track.
-Indicators/milestones Priorities Oversight Q1 Q2 Q3 Q4 Co-produce, with our partners and patients, a five-year strategy focused on health inequality, to commence in April 2023.
-Director of Strategy and Transformation Scoping strategic with our internal and external leaders including all ICS's.
-Board development session with major focus on health inequality.
-RAG Extend our engagement to leaders across the organisation, ICB leaders, UEC boards and others, focusing on the challenge, priorities & ambition for LAS.
-Publish a strategic intent document for formal engagement with partners Engage with partners Publish final version of strategy document Co-produce an estates strategy with incremental implementation from 2022/23 onwards.
-Chief Financial Officer Set up programme Publish Estates options paper following agreement with Trust Board Formally engage with stakeholders to obtain feedback on the options Publish an agreed strategy Start implementation of agreed strategy Increase collaboration with primary care, working with primary care networks and contributing to implementation of the Fuller Stocktake recommendations.
-Chief Medical Officer / IUC Medical Director Agree contracts of support with next cohort of PCNs Scope LAS response to the Fuller Stocktake Start rotational placements with three new PCNs Identify the priorities and developed an action plan from the Fuller Stocktake Agree additional PCNs looking for support from LAS paramedics Plan and deliver Fuller Stocktake action plan with partners Plan and deliver Fuller Stocktake action plan with partners
+Objective 10 Develop a ne Develop a new five-year strategy to improve services for the communities we serve Lead Executive Roger Davids Roger Davidson, Director of Strategy and Transformation Lead Assurance Scrutiny Finance and Finance and Investment Committee Lead Executive's Assurance statement Assured 🖂  F Partially Assured  Not Assured  ExCo and the Board have rec development of our new strate it.
+There is a timeline and pro Board and currently there is re to schedule, with the relevant by the organisation. egy and been in cess laid out for easonable confid strume agreei dence i ntal in shaping ment by the t will completed this early stage is assu track.
+The committee notes its responsibility for overseeing the process and a this early stage is assured that the development of the strategy is on Indicators/milestones 04 00 04 Priorities Co-produce, with our partners and patients, a five-year strategy focused on health inequality, to commence in April 2023.
+Oversight Director of Strategy and Transformation our inte leaders ICS's.
+Board session g strategic with ernal and external s including all development n with major focus lth inequality.
+Q2 Extend our engagement to leaders across the organisation, ICB leaders, UEC boards and others, focusing on the challenge, priorities & ambition for LAS.
+Q3 Publish a strategic intent document for formal engagement with partners Q4 Engage with partners Publish final version of strategy document Co-produce an estates strategy with incremental implementation from 2022/23 onwards.
+Chief Financial Officer Set up RAG programme Publish Estates options paper following agreement with Trust Board Formally engage with stakeholders to obtain feedback on the options Publish an agreed strategy Start implementation of agreed strategy Increase collaboration with primary care, working with primary care networks and contributing to implementation of the Fuller Stocktake recommendations.
+Chief Medical Officer / IUC Medical Director suppor of PCN Scope contracts of t with next cohort Is LAS response to ller Stocktake Start rotational placements with three new PCNs Identify the priorities and developed an action plan from the Fuller Stocktake Agree additional PCNs looking for support from LAS paramedics Plan and deliver Fuller Stocktake action plan with partners Plan and deliver Fuller Stocktake action plan with partners

-RAG твс

-Continue to develop new and innovative ways of working with our partner organisations and Director of Strategy and Transformation Complete review on the feasibility of joint response community cars Agreed priorities areas where new models / innovation is required partners, ready for
+RAG ТВС Continue to develop new and innovative ways of working with our partner organisations and across the Trust.
+Director of Strategy and Transformation to guid t and analyse data e opportunities v ways of working Complete review on the feasibility of joint response community cars Agreed priorities areas where new models / innovation is required Scoped, defined and agreed new models with partners, ready for implementation

-across the Trust.
-RAG - · implementation